-Today, I’m sharing a motivational quote from W.C.
-Handy, a trumpet player.
+Today, I’m sharing a motivational quote from a trumpet player, W.C.
+Handy.

 W.C.
 Handy (1873-1959), an African-American composer and musician, popularized blues music in the early 20th century.
 He was the son of a minister who did not approve of his son becoming a secular musician.
 Yet, Handy persisted.